- What Is a Viral Infection?

 How Does Your Child’s Body Fight Against Viruses?

 A child with good immunity can successfully fight against viruses.
-A good immune system can create a physical barrier and prevent viruses from passing through the body.
-The white blood cells or leukocytes hunt for the viruses that may have entered the kid’s body to destroy them.
-The kid’s immune system also produces antibodies that identify viruses in the body and neutralizes them, thereby preventing infections.
+A strong immune system can create a physical barrier and prevent viruses from passing through the body.
+The white blood cells or leukocytes hunt for the germs that may have entered the kid’s body to destroy them.
+The child’s immune system also produces antibodies that identify viruses in the body and neutralise them, thereby preventing infections.

-How To Prevent Your Child From Getting Viral Infection?
+How to Prevent Your Child From Getting a Viral Infection

 Here is a list of things that can be done to prevent your child from getting a viral infection: